bazmurphy/immersive-go-course/projects/buggy-app/NOTES.md

 `func (as *Service) Handler() http.Handler {}`

 `mux := new(http.ServeMux)`
-this is what determines how to handle the routes
+-this is what determines how to handle the routes
 "`ServeMux` is an HTTP request multiplexer.
 It matches the URL of each incoming request against a list of registered patterns and calls the handler for the pattern that most closely matches the URL."

 `mux.HandleFunc("/1/my/note/", as.wrapAuth(as.authClient, as.handleMyNoteById))`
-/1/my/note/ uses `handleMyNotById` handler
+-/1/my/note/ uses `handleMyNotById` handler

 `mux.HandleFunc("/1/my/notes.json", as.wrapAuth(as.authClient, as.handleMyNotes))`
-/1/my/notes.json uses `handleMyNotes` handler
+-/1/my/notes.json uses `handleMyNotes` handler

-both are wrapped in `as.wrapAuth` (which is like a middleware)
+-both are wrapped in `as.wrapAuth` (which is like a middleware)

-`return httplogger.HTTPLogger(mux)` why are we wrapping the `mux` in this ??
+`return httplogger.HTTPLogger(mux)` why are we wrapping the `mux` in this logger ??
+I don't understand ??
+So that it logs all requests presumably ??

 ### `handleMyNotes()`